 PEMRA suspends licenses of ARY News and Geo Entertainment

-ISLAMABAD: The Pakistan Electronic Media Regulatory Authority Friday suspended licenses of Geo Entertainment and ARY News Television channels for committing violations of PEMRA laws.
+The Pakistan Electronic Media Regulatory Authority has suspended the licenses of Geo Entertainment and ARY News for breaches of media regulations.
+Both channels face significant fines and bans on specific programs as a result of the violations.

 A press release issued by PEMRA following that meeting said: " The AuthorityAfter detailed discussions, while considering all the relevant provisions of PEMRA laws, took a serious notice of violations committed by Geo Entertainment and ARY News.